Bin-Chen-Lab/GPS/MolSearch/README.md

 ---

 ### RGES Module (Optional)

+To run demo of the data preparation add contents of 'demo' folder to 'rges_input' folder.

 If using the **RGES module**, first run `GPS_runDrugScreenRges.py` with the appropriate directory mounted.
 Then, prepare output using `molsearch_rges.ipynb`, which can be found in GitHub:
 [MolSearch RGES Notebook](https://github.com/Bin-Chen-Lab/GPS/tree/main/MolSearch)

-After completing that step, place the output of `molsearch_rges.ipynb` into a separate folder called `rges_input` and add this command to your MolSearch Docker run:
+After completing that step, the output of `molsearch_rges.ipynb` should be located in the `rges_input`, as well as data from the GPS run and add this command to your MolSearch Docker run:

 ```
--v $(pwd)/rges_input:/app/MCTS/score_modules/RGES_Score
+-v $(pwd)/rges_input:/app/MCTS/libs/rges_input
 ```

 ---